dask-contrib/dask-sql/CONTRIBUTING.md

 ### Building
 Building the Dask-SQL Rust codebase is a straightforward process.
 If you create and activate the Dask-SQL Conda environment the Rust compiler and all necessary components will be installed for you during that process and therefore requires no further manual setup.

-`setuptools-rust` is used by Dask-SQL for building and bundling the resulting Rust binaries.
+`maturin` is used by Dask-SQL for building and bundling the resulting Rust binaries.
 This helps make building and installing the Rust binaries feel much more like a native Python workflow.

-More details about the building setup can be found at [setup.py](setup.py) and searching for `rust_extensions` which is the hook for the Rust code build and inclusion.
+More details about the building setup can be found in [pyproject.toml](pyproject.toml) and [Cargo.toml](Cargo.toml)

-Note that while `setuptools-rust` is used by CI and should be used during your development cycle, if the need arises to do something more specific that is not yet supported by `setuptools-rust` you can opt to use `cargo` directly from the command line.
+Note that while `maturin` is used by CI and should be used during your development cycle, if the need arises to do something more specific that is not yet supported by `maturin` you can opt to use `cargo` directly from the command line.

 #### Building with Python
 Building Dask-SQL is straightforward with Python.
-To build run ```python setup.py install```.
-This will build both the Rust and Python codebase and install it into your locally activated conda environment.
-While not required, if you have updated dependencies for Rust you might prefer a clean build.
-To clean your setup run ```python setup.py clean``` and then run ```python setup.py install```
+To build run ```pip install .```.
+This will build both the Rust and Python codebase and install it into your locally activated conda environment; note that if your Rust dependencies have been updated, this command must be rerun to rebuild the Rust codebase.

 #### DataFusion Modules
 DataFusion is broken down into a few modules.
 We consume those modules in our [Cargo.toml](Cargo.toml).
 The modules that we use currently are